The Conveyancing Process

-When the Buyers Solicitors have received satisfactory replies to enquiries and the results of their searches and the Buyer has the result of any survey and Mortgage Offer the Buyer will be advised as to the signing of the Contract.
+When the Buyer’s Solicitors have received satisfactory replies to inquiries and the results of their searches and the Buyer has the result of any survey and Mortgage Offer the Buyer will be advised as to the signing of the Contract.

 Step 5 (Depending on the above weeks 5, 6, 7, 8 onwards)